hgeorgsch/pygax/README.md

 and mutation functions are given as arguments to the constructor.
 The module also contains some simple default implementations of these functions.

+A `GA` object is intialised with a representation object (see above) and a cost function.
+The other critical methods are

+1.  `initPopulation(size)` to initialise a population of a given size.
+2.  `evolve(ngen)` to evolve the given number of generations
+3.  `sortCost()` to get a sorted list of costs and chromosomes.

+An example is given in the script section at the bottom of the file.